ArbitRandomUser/MPVShow/readme.md

 Broken af, but works just about enough .

-MPVShow looks for a filename `yourawesomevideo.mp4.slinfo` when you try to open `youraweomsevideo.mp4`, This `.slinfo` file contains the information about the timestamps in the video as slides , more info on how to make the `.slinfo` file later
+MPVShow looks for a filename `yourawesomevideo.mp4.slinfo` when you play  `youraweomsevideo.mp4`, This
+`.slinfo` file contains the information about the timestamps in the video as slides , more info on how to make the `.slinfo` file later

-Ideally we want to auto-detect
-`something.mp4.slinfo` when we play `something.mp4`
-, but i didn't get that working.
+Ideally we want to auto-detect the filename when we open `yourawesomevideo.mp4`, but i could't get that working.
 For some reason `mp.getproperty("filename")` just didnt work :( .
-So right now manually setting
+So right now manually setting `fname` in presentation.lua is the only way.
+The workflow as of now is to make a copy `presentation.lua` for every video with the variable `fname` changed to the video's filename.

-`fname` in presentation.lua is the only way.
-If you do get it working lemme know how .
+If you do get it working
+lemme know how .

 ## Usage